 Historically, readmission to the law school following academic dismissal is rarely approved.
 In those cases where the Committee acts favorably on a petition for readmission, the Committee has wide latitude to place conditions on readmission as it deems advisable in order to increase the likelihood that the readmitted student will succeed in the study of law.
 By way of example only, the Committee may require that no academic credit be awarded for a course for which the petitioner received a satisfactory grade while enrolled at the law school prior to academic dismissal.
 An applicant who is readmitted to the law school following academic dismissal is subject to the academic requirements and regulations in force upon reentry.

-1. A student who withdrew from the law school with decanal approval must submit a petition for readmission no later than June 15th for enrollment in the next Fall semester, no later than November 1st for enrollment in the next Spring semester and no later than April 1st for enrollment in the next Summer School session.
+- A student who withdrew from the law school with decanal approval or who was administratively withdrawn due to failure to enroll or attend classes must submit a petition for readmission no later than June 1st for enrollment in the next Fall semester, no later than November 1st for enrollment in the next Spring semester and no later than April 1st for enrollment in the next Summer School session.
 Such a former student must submit a petition, in letter form, as described in Paragraph A (1) above.

-3. If a student was previously dismissed for academic reasons pursuant to Academic Rules and Regulations II C after September 1, 2016, the former student may petition for readmission to the law school no sooner than March 1 in the second calendar year following dismissal.
-If a student was previously dismissed for academic reasons pursuant to Academic Rules and Regulations II C before September 1, 2016, the former student may petition for readmission to the law school no sooner than May 1 in the calendar year following dismissal.
+- If a student was previously dismissed for academic reasons pursuant to Academic Rules and Regulations II C, the former student may petition for readmission to the law school no sooner than March 1 in the second calendar year following dismissal.
 The petition for readmission must be submitted no later than June 1 of the academic year in which the petitioner seeks to reenter the law school.

 All petitions for readmission must be submitted through the law school's Office of Admissions and must be accompanied by a completed readmission application form, available from the Office of Admissions.
 All petitioners for readmission must submit a Character and Fitness disclosure form with their readmission application.
 All petitioners must also have a valid score from an LSAT exam taken within five years of the date of desired readmission.
 Petitioners with LSAT scores older than five years must, in addition to submitting a petition as required above, retake the LSAT and submit an application through the LSAC in order to be considered for readmission.